CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 For example, a classic `attack` spell needs the `damage_type`, `min_damage`, `max_damage`, `min_range`, `max_range`, and `max_level` fields.

 In contrast, an `attack` spell using `effect_str` to grant a `self` buff (without a damage component) needs the `min_duration`, `max_duration`, and `max_level` fields instead.

-Different spells from the official mods can be used as reference for spell crafting.

 ### Spell effects